iQIYI, Inc. (NASDAQ:IQ) Receives Consensus Rating of “Moderate Buy” from Analysts

-Shares of iQIYI, Inc. (NASDAQ:IQ – Get Free Report) have been assigned a consensus recommendation of “Moderate Buy” from the eight research firms that are covering the firm, MarketBeat reports.
-Three analysts have rated the stock with a hold recommendation and five have assigned a buy recommendation to the company.
-The average twelve-month price objective among analysts that have updated their coverage on the stock in the last year is $7.39.
+Shares of iQIYI, Inc. (NASDAQ:IQ – Get Free Report) have been assigned an average rating of “Moderate Buy” from the eight research firms that are covering the firm, MarketBeat Ratings reports.
+Three investment analysts have rated the stock with a hold recommendation and five have issued a buy recommendation on the company.
+The average 12 month target price among brokers that have covered the stock in the last year is $7.39.

-Several research analysts recently commented on the stock.
-JPMorgan Chase & Co. lowered shares of iQIYI from an “overweight” rating to a “neutral” rating and set a $5.00 price target on the stock. in a report on Wednesday, November 22nd.
-Benchmark restated a “buy” rating and issued a $9.00 price target on shares of iQIYI in a report on Wednesday, November 22nd.
+A number of analysts recently weighed in on IQ shares.
+Benchmark reaffirmed a “buy” rating and set a $9.00 target price on shares of iQIYI in a report on Wednesday, November 22nd.
+JPMorgan Chase & Co. lowered shares of iQIYI from an “overweight” rating to a “neutral” rating and set a $5.00 target price on the stock. in a report on Wednesday, November 22nd.

 iQIYI (NASDAQ:IQ – Get Free Report) last released its earnings results on Tuesday, November 21st.
-The company reported $0.07 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.07. iQIYI had a net margin of 4.26% and a return on equity of 13.39%.
-The business had revenue of $1.11 billion for the quarter, compared to analysts’ expectations of $1.10 billion.
-Equities analysts predict that iQIYI will post 0.32 earnings per share for the current year.
+The company reported $0.07 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.07.
+The firm had revenue of $1.11 billion for the quarter, compared to analysts’ expectations of $1.10 billion. iQIYI had a net margin of 4.26% and a return on equity of 13.39%.
+Research analysts predict that iQIYI will post 0.32 EPS for the current fiscal year.

 About iQIYI